 Article 10

-When the NDC places related material or evidence under temporary seal, takes custody of it, or impounds it in accordance with Article 15, paragraphs 1 and 2 of the governing Act, it shall prepare a record of its actions.
-The record shall note the time and place the actions were taken, shall name the materials or evidence, and shall note other necessary matters.
-A person present at the place shall sign the record or affix a seal or fingerprint to it; if they refuse to provide a signature, seal, or fingerprint, they shall provide a written explanation of their reasons.
+When the NDC places related material or evidence under temporary seal, takes custody of it, or impounds it in accordance with paragraphs 1 and 2 of Article 15 of the Act, it shall prepare a record of its actions.
+The record shall specify the time, location, titles of materials or exhibits, and other necessary matters.
+Persons being present at the place shall sign the record or affix a seal or fingerprint to it; if they refuse to provide a signature, seal, or fingerprint, they shall provide a written explanation of their reasons.

 Article 11

-I.there are drafts or other preliminary operational documents prepared before the making of an administrative decision;
+1.Drafts and other preliminary operational documents prepared before an administrative decision is made;

-II.there are secrets relating to national defense, military, diplomatic, or general official matters which are legally required to be kept in confidence;
+2.Information relating to national defense, military, diplomacy and any other general official secrets, which is legally required to be kept in confidence;

-III.there are secrets relating to personal privacy, professional secrecy, or trade secrets which are legally required to be kept in confidence;
+3.Information relating to personal privacy, occupational secrets and trade secrets, which is legally required to be kept in confidence;

-IV.there is information [the disclosure of which] is likely to result in infringement of the right of any third party; or
+4.Information [the disclosure of which] is likely to result in infringement of the right of any third party; and

-V.there is information [the disclosure of which] is likely to result in serious impairment to social security, public safety, or the normal performance of any function connected with the public interest.
+5.Information [the disclosure of which] is likely to result in serious impairment to the social security, public safety or the normal performance of any function in connection with the public interest.

 Article 12